Circassians at the Fort of Waia, 8th October 1855

 Mongolia.
 Group near the Great Wall of China.

-He died at home in Willesden, north London, on August 17, 1899, and was buried in Highgate Cemetery.
+He died at home in Willesden, north London, on the 17th August 1899, and was buried in Highgate Cemetery.
 Besides his war pictures, he covered state events, coronations, funerals, and other ceremonies.
 He was particularly interested in India and sketched scenes of the Kashmir Maharajas.

 Simpson was a noted ethnographer and antiquarian, and wrote extensively on ancient religions, customs, and ancient artifacts.
 During his time in Afghanistan, he excavated several ancient Buddhist topes.
 He was a frequent visitor to Windsor and Balmoral, and Queen Victoria acquired a number of his works.
 It is said that she intervened to prevent him from going out to Italy in 1859 to cover the Austro-Sardinian War, for fear that he would get killed.